JorjaFox/website/content/_posts-old-blog/2009-09-24-breaking-news-jorja-on-the-kevin-and-bean-show-this-morning.md

 You can listen on your radio if you're in California (probably just the LA/Pasadena area though).
 The rest of us can listen live at <a href="http://kroq.com">http://kroq.com</a> OR via iTunes radio (it's under Alternative Rock).

-I wish I had a better time for y'all, but at least they're pimping her: <strong><a href="http://www.kroq-data.com/kevinandbean/index.asp">The Kevin and Bean Show</a></strong>
+I wish I had a better time for y'all, but at least they're pimping her: **<a href="http://www.kroq-data.com/kevinandbean/index.asp">The Kevin and Bean Show</a>**

 Update because... <a href="https://jorjafox.net/wiki/The_Kevin_and_Bean_Show_%2824_September_2009%29">Transcript is up!</a>